 It’s so easy to get stuck in a musical rut.
 Broaden your horizons by setting yourself a challenge for your summer bucket list this year.
 Each day, make sure to listen to something brand, spanking new.

 If you enjoyed heading to your own past, then have even more fun by looking up the hits from when your parents were young.
 You can do this with them, if possible, or by yourself.
 Nothing makes a connection quite like music does.

 Listen to live music

 Find live music wherever you can!
 On a street corner, in a bar, at an organised concert.
 Even an online Zoom has more energy than a recording.

 Wherever you find live music, you find a reminder that we’re connected and that we’re all still alive.

 Book tickets to a concert

-Depending on how the lockdown is going where you are, find somewhere (anywhere!) and book tickets for a concert.
-Not only will you help independent musicians survive, but you'll also set your heart on fire, just a little bit.
+Find somewhere (anywhere!) and book tickets for a concert.
+Not only will you help independent musicians survive, but you’ll also set your heart on fire, just a little bit.

 Make a summer playlist